carneades/carneades-3/doc/manual/browsing.md

 - asking appropriate critical questions, depending on the schemes applied
 - and determining which claims are acceptable, taking into consideration the assumptions of the users and their collective assessment of the relative weights of conflicting pro and con arguments.

 The first three of these tasks can be accomplished by comparing the argument with its argumentation scheme.
-On the argument page, click on the argumentation scheme to view a description of the scheme (*not yet implemented*).
+On the argument page, click on the argumentation scheme to view a description of the scheme (*Note: not yet implemented*).
 Most web browsers provide some way to open the link in a new tab, so that you can easily switch back and forth between the argument page and the description of the scheme.
 Now you can check whether any of the premises listed in the scheme are missing from the argument.
 The argument is formally valid if all the premises of the scheme are explicitly provided by matching premises of the argument and the conclusion of the argument matches the conclusion of the scheme.

 Argumentation schemes define exceptions and assumptions which can be used to ask critical questions.
 The exceptions provide reasons for not applying the argument, undercutting it.
 If an exception is true, this doesn't mean that the conclusion of the argument is false, but only that the argument does not provide a good reason to presume the conclusion to be true.
 The assumptions of the scheme are implicit premises which need to be proven only if they are called into question.
 So, if you think an assumption does not hold, you should consider making an issue of it using whatever channels are available for you for participating in the discussion.
 (The Carneades system does not provide this service.
 Its function is to provide a tool for summarising and understanding arguments, wherever they take place.)